Getting over the ex.

 “I’ll never find anyone again.”

-Ask yourself if anyone blamed you for everything in your childhood, or previous relationships, as this can help you realise the pattern if there is one, of why you take them to blame.
+Ask yourself if anyone blamed you for everything in your childhood, or previous relationships, as this can help you realise the pattern if there is one, of why you take all the blame.
 Ask your self.
 “Who in my life has blamed me for things going wrong?”
 From friends, family, parents to the ex-narcissist.

 Then ask yourself, “what do I gain from protecting my abusive ex and blaming myself?”

-You could be blaming yourself out of pattern from a long history of being blamed, in the past from others, or it could only be from the relationship with the narcissist of being manipulated and blamed.
+You could be blaming yourself out of a pattern from a long history of being blamed, in the past from others, or it could only be from the relationship with the narcissist of being manipulated and blamed.